12-inch MacBook: Overview

-The aluminum enclosure was 13.1 mm at its thickest point at the hinge end.
+The aluminum enclosure is 13.1 mm at its thickest point at the hinge end.
 The battery was custom-designed to fill the available space in the small enclosure.
-It uses a new 39.7 watt-hour lithium-polymer terraced battery cell which was advertised to provide "all day" battery life.
+It uses a 39.7 watt-hour lithium-polymer terraced battery cell which was advertised to provide "all day" battery life.
 Apple claimed nine hours of Internet browsing or ten hours of iTunes movie playback.
 The battery was improved in the 2016 refresh, with Apple claiming ten hours for Internet browsing, and eleven hours of iTunes movie playback.
 The MacBook did not include any beryllium, BFRs, or PVCs in its construction.
 The display was made of arsenic-free glass.
 It was made of recyclable materials such as aluminum and glass, meets Energy Star 6.1 standards, and was rated EPEAT Gold.

 On April 19, 2016, Apple updated the MacBook with Skylake Core M processors, Intel HD 515 graphics, faster memory, longer battery life, faster storage and a new rose gold finish.

 On June 5, 2017, Apple updated the MacBook with Intel Kaby Lake m3, i5, and i7 processors (previously known as m3, m5, and m7).
 It featured the second-generation butterfly keyboard, which introduced new symbols for the control and option keys.
 It also features faster storage and memory.

-On October 30, 2018, Apple quietly eliminated two color options (rose gold and the original gold) and added a new color option (new gold) to match the MacBook Air's 2018 color scheme.
+On October 30, 2018, Apple quietly eliminated two color options (rose gold and the original gold) and added a new color option (new gold) to match the Apple devices's 2018 color scheme.

 On July 9, 2019, Apple quietly discontinued the MacBook line.

-On June 7, 2021, Apple released macOS Monterey which dropped support for Early 2015 model MacBook.

-On June 30, 2021, Apple added the Early 2015 model MacBook to its "vintage products" list, making it eligible for only limited product support.

-On June 6, 2022, Apple released macOS Ventura which dropped support for the Early 2016 model MacBook.
-As of June 2022, only the last 2017 model MacBook is capable of running the latest macOS version.
+On June 7, 2021, Apple announced macOS Monterey which dropped support for early 2015 model MacBook.
+On June 30, 2021, Apple added the early 2015 model MacBook to its "vintage products" list, making it eligible for only limited product support.
+On June 6, 2022, Apple announced macOS Ventura which dropped support for the early 2016 model MacBook.
+On June 5, 2023, Apple announced macOS Sonoma which dropped support for the 2017 model, marking the end of macOS updates to the family.
+On June 30, 2023, Apple added the early 2015 model MacBook to its "obsolete products" list, making it end of product support and discontinues all hardware service.

 Design

 Externally, the MacBook follows the design of the MacBook Air with a tapered aluminum enclosure.
 It has a flush screen with black bezels similar to the MacBook Pro.
 The Apple logo on the rear of the display is glossy and opaque, rather than backlit and white as seen on every Apple notebook since the 1999 PowerBook G3 and 2001 iBook.

-It is the thinnest and lightest notebook Apple has produced to date, 0.52 inches (1.32 cm) at its thickest point, and 2.03 pounds (0.92 kg).
+The design was very similar to the Touch Bar MacBook Pro (2016 - 2019) and the Retina MacBook Air (2018 - 2019), with a glass force touch trackpad, butterfly keyboard, and retina screen.

-The letters on the MacBook's keyboard and the model name at the bottom of the screen bezel are in the San Francisco typeface, whereas previous notebooks made by Apple used VAG Rounded.
+The letters on the MacBook's keyboard are in the San Francisco typeface, whereas previous notebooks made by Apple used VAG Rounded.

-Apple's introduction of a gold MacBook finish had been cited as an example of positioning itself as a luxury-style brand.
-The choice follows the introduction of the gold iPhone 5S after Apple found that gold was seen as a popular sign of a luxury among Chinese customers.
+Apple updated the typeface of the model name MacBook on at the bottom of the screen bezel to San Francisco in the 2017 model.